 SMALL FIRE: Dry chemical, CO2, water spray or alcohol-resistant foam.

-Fully encapsulating, vapor-protective clothing should be worn for spills and leaks with no fire.
-ELIMINATE all ignition sources (no smoking, flares, sparks or flames in immediate area).
+ELIMINATE all ignition sources (no smoking, flares, sparks or flames) from immediate area.
 All equipment used when handling the product must be grounded.
 Do not touch or walk through spilled material.
 Stop leak if you can do it without risk.
 Prevent entry into waterways, sewers, basements or confined areas.
 A vapor-suppressing foam may be used to reduce vapors.

 SMALL SPILL: Absorb with earth, sand or other non-combustible material and transfer to containers for later disposal.
 Use clean, non-sparking tools to collect absorbed material.

 LARGE SPILL: Dike far ahead of liquid spill for later disposal.
 Water spray may reduce vapor, but may not prevent ignition in closed spaces.
 (ERG, 2020)